First World War Orders of Battle interactive map – an exclusive new feature from Forces War Records!

 The ORBATS data transcribed by Forces War Records has allowed us to produce an exclusive and ground-breaking interactive map.
 You can use this to track the progress of units throughout the course of the First World War, from the opening battle at Mons to the closing stages of the Battle of Amiens.

 Start your search right now using the box above.
 Simply enter part of a regiment or unit name, or try the name of a battle or even a location.
 Selecting a search result will transport you right into our exclusive interactive map.
-Follow your ancestor's footsteps while listening to the in-depth and highly detailed commentary.
-Learn what happened where, and when, with this fascinating exclusive feature from Forces War Records!
+Follow your ancestor's footsteps and learn what happened where, and when, with this fascinating exclusive feature from Forces War Records!